Estes Maxi Honest John

 Construction:

-T' Hojo starts, as do most kits, with t' motor mount.
-Blimey!
+T' Hojo starts, me hearties, matey, as do most kits, with t' motor mount.
 A spacer is marked at 1/4" and used t' push a thrust rin' into t' motor tube.
-Well, blow me down!
-On inspection, I noticed that one end o' t' motor tube was ovaled but t' other end was round.
+Arrr!
+On inspection, ya bilge rat, shiver me timbers, I noticed that one end o' t' motor tube was ovaled but t' other end was round.
 I decided that t' oval would nay cause any problem if it were oriented forward so I inserted t' thrust rin' in the opposite end.

 T' instructions then had me cut a slit for t' engine hook.
+Blimey!
 When I tried t' cut at t' mark I had made, I encountered resistance as t' blade came into contact with t' already mounted thrust ring.
-Arrr!
-Blimey!
+Avast, me proud beauty!
 I moved t' slit down just a bit and t' resistance was gone.
-Aye aye!
+I then used a bit o' tape t' keep t' hook from movin' about for t' next step.

+Kits often have thin rings t' slide over t' engine hook and keep it in place.
+Well, blow me down!
 Blimey!
+Begad!
 Blimey!
-Blimey!
-I then used a bit o' tape t' keep t' hook from movin' about for t' next step.

-Kits often have thin rings t' slide over t' engine hook and keep it in place.
 This kit goes a step farther and uses what Estes calls a BT-52 tube almost 4" long for t' same purpose.
 A mark is made an inch from t' end o' the motor tube.
-Ya scallywag!
+Aye aye!
+Blimey!
 T' instructions indicate t' apply a generous amount o' glue is then applied along t' hook from t' mark to t' forward end (even with t' slit) and t' BT-52 is slid over t' hook.

 After lettin' t' fillets set up for a couple o' days ("She who must be obeyed" had some things for me to do), I marked t' inside o' t' BT-80 for where t' second rin' was supposed t' be.
-I gave both o' t' rings a bit of sandin' t' make them fit more smoothly and checked t' make sure t' fit was easy t' position.
-Blimey!
-Blimey!
-Well, blow me down!
-Blimey!
+Avast!
+I gave both o' t' rings a bit of sandin' t' make them fit more smoothly and checked t' make sure t' fit be easy t' position.
 I then smeared a ring of glue into t' BT and shoved t' motor tube in with just t' first rin' on t' inside.
-Arrr!
-Blimey!
 I then swabbed another glue rin' at t' mark and pushed t' assembly home.
-Avast, me proud beauty!
+It went in easily, matey, which can be a warnin' sign.

+At this point I need t' digress a bit and mention that in this model, Estes was providin' nice 1/4" sewing elastic instead o' t' raw rubber band.
+That made for a pleasant but, me bucko, now unrealizable, memory.
+Begad!
 Blimey!
-It went in easily, shiver me timbers, ya bilge rat, which can be a warnin' sign.

-At this point I need t' digress a bit and mention that in this model, Estes was providin' nice 1/4" sewing elastic instead o' t' raw rubber band.
-Aye aye!
-That made for a pleasant but, arrr, now unrealizable, me bucko, arrr, memory.
-Well, blow me down!
 Now back t' our build...

-Nay quite believin' what I was doing, I found myself cuttin' a long length o' t' heavier Keelhaul®©™® and tyin' a loop in t' middle.
+Nay quite believin' what I was doing, me bucko, I found myself cuttin' a long length o' t' heavier Keelhaul®©™® and tyin' a loop in t' middle.
+Arrr!
+Avast, me proud beauty!
 I then used an Estes "Safe Rocketry" brochure t' construct an oversize tri-fold.
-Ahoy!
+Well, blow me down!
+Ya scallywag!
 T' mount I constructed had both ends o' t' Keelhaul®©™® glued in.
-Begad!
-Avast, me proud beauty!
+Ya scallywag!
 T' loop for attachment is in t' middle.
+Well, blow me down!
 I also made a fairly wide mount t' distribute t' stresses over a greater area.
-Begad!
+Blimey!
+Ahoy!
 I installed t' mount with yellow glue.

 T' next step is t' apply t' circumferential bands around t' BT.
-Avast!
+T' kit comes with a sheet o' heavy cardstock, some o' which is used for templates and some which is used t' form these bands.
 Blimey!
-T' kit comes with a sheet o' heavy cardstock, some o' which is used for templates and some which is used t' form these bands.
+Blimey!
 There are 3.
-Aye aye!
+Avast, me proud beauty!
 Blimey!
 Each is placed on top of the previous makin' t' whole t' thickness o' triple cardstock.
-Begad!
+Well, shiver me timbers, blow me down!
 Blimey!
 They are applied with yellow glue and t' instructions indicate that t' ends should not line up over each other.
-Arrr!
 T' first two bands are plain and t' third has a line o' circles on it which are supposed t' be cut out.

-I applied t' 2 bands without any problem but be at a loss as t' how t' punch t' needed holes in t' third.
-Well, blow me down!
-Ya scallywag!
+I applied t' 2 bands without any problem but was at a loss as t' how t' punch t' needed holes in t' third.
+Ahoy!
 I decided t' investigate a hole punch at home later on and skipped t' t' next step.

-T' nosecone is plastic, ya bilge rat, as be t' fin can, ya bilge rat, shiver me timbers, arrr, t' fins, and another part I will call t' nosecone base.
+T' nosecone is plastic, as be t' fin can, t' fins, arrr, and another part I will call t' nosecone base.
+Avast, me proud beauty!
+Arrr!
 T' NC base and fin can are cast as a single unit.
-Avast, me proud beauty!
-Blimey!
 T' instructions had me saw t' 2 pieces apart.
-Avast, me proud beauty!
-Blimey!
+Ahoy!
 I then used a bench sander to take t' plastic down t' where it was supposed t' be.
 His involved about 1/16" on both pieces.

 T' instructions say t' use a razor knife t' drill 2 holes in t' NC base.
-Well, blow me down!
-Ahoy!
+Arrr!
 Blimey!
 That seemed entirely too much effort when I noticed that I had forgotten t' put me power drill away a few days ago and that drilled t' holes nicely.
-Avast!
-Begad!
+Well, blow me down!
 Blimey!
-I then passed one o' t' pieces o' sewin' elastic provided through t' holes and then tied t' ends together, formin' a single large loop.
+I then passed one o' t' pieces o' sewin' elastic provided through t' holes and then tied t' ends together, me bucko, formin' a single large loop.
 This is supposed t' be t' shock mount for t' NC.
+Begad!
 Blimey!
 T' NC base was then glued into t' NC after sandin' the edges down a little.

 Next up were t' fins.
+Avast, me proud beauty!
+Avast, me proud beauty!
 This is me first attempt t' work with vacuformed plastic.
-While I see t' advantages, arrr, matey, at this point I am nay a fan.
+Avast, me proud beauty!
+While I see t' advantages, arrr, arrr, at this point I am nay a fan.

 There are 4 fins and each fin comes in 2 halves.
-Ahoy!
+Blimey!
 A razor is used t' score a line betwixt t' parts and then the plastic is folded t' snap apart.
 This actually worked well for me.
+Avast, me proud beauty!
 I had thought that t' plastic would be thinner.

 Estes Maxi-Brute Honest JohnEstes Maxi-Brute Honest John

 T' fins then needed t' be cut down t' size.
+Aye aye!
 Ahoy!
-Ya scallywag!
 You are supposed t' score and snap leavin' about 1/8" o' excess material.
 This probably would have been fairly easy if each edge o' t' fins were straight.
-Begad!
-Ya scallywag!
 One edge is nay straight.
 That made me life more difficult.
-Avast, me proud beauty!
+Ahoy!
 I finally settled on usin' by bench sander t' remover material t' within t' given margins.
+Arrr!
 I cleaned up t' edges with a razor and some hand sandin' also.

 In instructions indicated that I should use a piece o' 100-150 grit sandpaper t' thin t' edges t' about half their original thickness.
-Blimey!
+Ahoy!
 This was done with unknown effects on t' efficacy o' puttin' t' things together.

-Liquid plastic cement be used t' join t' 2 halves.
-Well, blow me down!
-Blimey!
+Liquid plastic cement was used t' join t' 2 halves.
+Begad!
 There are no guidin' lips or alignment holes.
-Blimey!
-Blimey!
+Arrr!
 Everythin' is done by eyeball and hopin' for t' best.
+Avast, me proud beauty!
+These parts are then set aside t' dry.

+When I got around t' workin' on t' third circumferential band, arrr, I thought I would use a hole punch t' make nice and even little hole.
+Begad!
+When I checked, though, ya bilge rat, t' holes would have been too large.
+As I be returnin' t' hole punch to the drawer, arrr, I noticed a leather punch with multiple spikes for assorted hole sizes.
+On checkin' it out further.
 Aye aye!
 Blimey!
+I found that t' largest o' t' spikes was just t' right size.
+Avast!
+After that, punchin' t' holes was nay a problem although I did have t' stop and clear out t' "chads" every now and then.
 Avast, me proud beauty!
-Blimey!
-These parts are then set aside t' dry.

-When I got around t' workin' on t' third circumferential band, shiver me timbers, I thought I would use a hole punch t' make nice and even little hole.
-Arrr!
-When I checked, me bucko, though, arrr, t' holes would have been too large.
-Avast, me proud beauty!
-Arrr!
-As I was returnin' t' hole punch to the drawer, I noticed a leather punch with multiple spikes for assorted hole sizes.
 Ahoy!
+Once t' holes were punched, matey, I cut t' band out and glued it over t' previous two.

+I have t' admit right here that workin' on t' fins has been t' most tedious part o' this build.
+Aye aye!
+After getting the two vacuformed halves together t' make 4 fins, thar be still a lot o' sanding, me bucko, filling, me bucko, sanding, matey, trimming, sanding, me bucko, shiver me timbers, cursing, sanding, re-gluing, shiver me timbers, shiver me timbers, and sandin' t' be done.
+Ya scallywag!
 Ahoy!
-On checkin' it out further.
-I found that t' largest o' t' spikes be just t' right size.
-Ahoy!
-After that, arrr, punchin' t' holes be nay a problem although I did have t' stop and clear out t' "chads" every now and then.
-Begad!
-Begad!
-Once t' holes were punched, shiver me timbers, I cut t' band out and glued it over t' previous two.

-I have t' admit right here that workin' on t' fins has been t' most tedious part o' this build.
-Avast!
-After getting the two vacuformed halves together t' make 4 fins, matey, thar was still a lot o' sanding, filling, sanding, trimming, sanding, cursing, sanding, ya bilge rat, arrr, re-gluing, ya bilge rat, me hearties, and sandin' t' be done.
-Avast!
-Begad!
 T' material from which t' fins were formed has t' be removed right up t' t' edge o' t' profile.
+Ya scallywag!
 On t' straight sides this is nay too bad but along t' root edge it becomes much more complex.
-Ahoy!
+Begad!
 There is a piece that hangs over t' top o' t' fin into a depression.
 Ya scallywag!
 T' fin needs t' sit flush and straight.
+Aye aye!
+Aye aye!
+Sometimes t' removal o' material opens up a cavity that needs t' be filled.
 Arrr!
-Begad!
-Sometimes t' removal o' material opens up a cavity that needs t' be filled.
-Avast, me proud beauty!
 It seemed t' go on forever.

-T' process be basically this: I trimmed off as much as I could with a razor knife, matey, used a sandin' belt to remove material t' as close t' t' fin as I dared, me hearties, me bucko, me hearties, hand sanded t' remove burrs, sharp edges, etc., filled cavities with green Squadron putty, me hearties, sanded some more and test fit some more.
-I finally reached t' point where my "enjoyment" was decreasin' t' a level incommensurate with a "hobby" and figured it was good enough.
+T' process be basically this: I trimmed off as much as I could with a razor knife, arrr, used a sandin' belt to remove material t' as close t' t' fin as I dared, hand sanded t' remove burrs, matey, arrr, sharp edges, etc., arrr, arrr, shiver me timbers, filled cavities with green Squadron putty, ya bilge rat, sanded some more and test fit some more.
+Avast!
+I finally reached t' point where my "enjoyment" be decreasin' t' a level incommensurate with a "hobby" and figured it was good enough.

 T' fins are supposed t' be mounted on t' fin can with plastic cement.
-Begad!
-In t' past, matey, me luck with this stuff on fins has nay been too good.
+Ya scallywag!
+In t' past, me luck with this stuff on fins has nay been too good.
+Well, blow me down!
 This is true o' both t' tube type and t' liquid solvent.
-Begad!
+Aye aye!
 I decided t' fit these fins with 5 minute epoxy.
 Arrr!
+I mixed t' epoxy in small batches, matey, arrr, arrr, each just big enough for one fin.
+Avast!
+I then applied it t' t' root edge and pressed t' fin t' t' fin can.
+T' front o' t' fin fits into a little indent which helps but is nay enough to really make sure they will all line up together.
 Arrr!
-I mixed t' epoxy in small batches, matey, each just big enough for one fin.
 Ya scallywag!
-I then applied it t' t' root edge and pressed t' fin t' t' fin can.
-Ahoy!
-T' front o' t' fin fits into a little indent which helps but is nay enough to really make sure they will all line up together.
 Most o' t' fin is centered on a mold line on t' fin can.
-Ahoy!
+Blimey!
+Avast!
 The epoxy method seemed t' work well.
-Well, blow me down!
-After each fin was done, I went on t' t' next one, eyeballin' things along t' way to make sure they were straight.
+Avast, matey, me proud beauty!
+After each fin be done, I went on t' t' next one, me hearties, me bucko, eyeballin' things along t' way to make sure they were straight.

 Mountin' t' fin can t' t' body tube posed no problems at all.
-Arrr!
 Blimey!
+T' instructions indicated that t' joint was to be made with tube type plastic cement but I elected t' use 5-minute epoxy again.
+Aye aye!
+T' fit be rather loose so no sanding was needed.
 Begad!
+I mixed a small amount o' epoxy, spread it in a rin' around t' inside o' t' BT, me bucko, and slipped it on.
 Blimey!
-T' instructions indicated that t' joint was to be made with tube type plastic cement but I elected t' use 5-minute epoxy again.
+I checked t' aft end t' make sure t' motor tube be centered and it was as simple as that.

+After dealin' with t' fins, me bucko, I was nay too enthusiastic about workin' with t' spin motors which came on t' same vacuformed material as t' fins but they did nay turn out t' be too difficult.
 Ya scallywag!
-Blimey!
-Avast, me proud beauty!
-Blimey!
-T' fit was rather loose so no sanding was needed.
-Avast, me proud beauty!
-Blimey!
-I mixed a small amount o' epoxy, spread it in a rin' around t' inside o' t' BT, and slipped it on.
-I checked t' aft end t' make sure t' motor tube was centered and it be as simple as that.

-After dealin' with t' fins, I was nay too enthusiastic about workin' with t' spin motors which came on t' same vacuformed material as t' fins but they did nay turn out t' be too difficult.
-Blimey!
+Arrr!
 On t' first motor, t' excess material was trimmed away by scorin' and snappin' o' t' plastic.
 Aye aye!
-Ya scallywag!
 I then sanded down t' t' change in contour.
+Avast!
 For t' other three, I followed a similar procedure but with an important difference.
-Ya scallywag!
-Avast, me bucko, me proud beauty!
 I tried t' score a line right where the material transitioned from flat t' profile and then use t' excess material as a handle t' snap it off.
-Begad!
+Avast, me proud beauty!
 That worked well and I was left with only minor sanding.

-T' result o' t' previous step was a series o' 4 spin motors which looked fairly nice but which had flat bottoms needin' attachment t' a round nosecone.
+T' result o' t' previous step be a series o' 4 spin motors which looked fairly nice but which had flat bottoms needin' attachment t' a round nosecone.
 Avast, me proud beauty!
+Begad!
 T' rectify this, I used t' procedure spelled out in t' instructions t' good effect.
 I wrapped a piece o' #100 sandpaper around t' NC where t' spin motors were t' me mounted and then rubbed the motors back and forth t' achieve t' desired profile.

 T' kit comes with a strip o' thin balsa and a small sheet o' thicker balsa.
-Begad!
+Arrr!
 This is used along with t' provided templates t' cut a bunch o' small parts that are used for detailin' and offsettin' t' launch lugs.
 I expected this to be rather tedious but it did nay turn out t' be so.

-For t' thick balsa, me hearties, thar was just a single template for t' two different types o' parts.
-Avast, me proud beauty!
-Well, blow me down!
-Two copies were needed o' one part and four o' t' other.
+For t' thick balsa, me hearties, me bucko, thar be just a single template for t' two different types o' parts.
 Begad!
 Blimey!
-I cut t' template out with scissors and transferred t' lines t' t' balsa, notin' t' orientation o' t' grain be compliant with t' directions.
 Ahoy!
-Once t' parts were marked, I used a razor and straightedge t' cut them out.
+Blimey!
+Two copies were needed o' one part and four o' t' other.
+Ahoy!
+Blimey!
+I cut t' template out with scissors and transferred t' lines t' t' balsa, notin' t' orientation o' t' grain was compliant with t' directions.
+Once t' parts were marked, arrr, I used a razor and straightedge t' cut them out.

 Estes Maxi-Brute Honest JohnEstes Maxi-Brute Honest John